 C = Normal wear and use

 Lastly, covered systems and appliances must become inoperable due to normal wear and use (including rust, corrosion, and chemical or sediment buildup) after the effective date of coverage.

 Little Jimmy using the dishwasher door as a step stool to get to a cereal box damages the dishwasher hinge.
 This damage is unfortunate but does not constitute normal wear and use.

 Normal wear, however, does occur with regular and intended use.
 Home systems and appliances deteriorate and break down, even when properly maintained.
 While your appliances may last up to 12 years, a Consumer Reports survey found that nearly 75% of water heaters fail by age 12, and 15-40% of appliances will need repairs before they’re five years old.†

 Reviewing and understanding the ABCs of Coverage can save you time and money.
 Once we dispatch a service provider, even if service is not rendered, the plan holder still has an obligation to pay the trade call fee.
 Remember to always read the specifics of coverage before placing a service request.

 *Enhanced slab leak limit/external plumbing option may provide coverage for external water leaks.
-See state plan for complete coverage details.
+Terms and conditions apply.
+See state plan for complete coverage and exclusion details.

 †For more information, visit consumerreports.org.